huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Managing secrets

 If your app requires secret keys or tokens, don't hard-code them inside your app!
 Instead, go to the **Settings** page of your Space repository and enter your secrets there.
 The secrets will be exposed to your app with [Streamlit Secrets Management](https://blog.streamlit.io/secrets-in-sharing-apps/) if you use Streamlit, and as environment variables in other cases.
+For Docker Spaces, please check out [secret management with Docker](./spaces-sdks-docker#secret-management).

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/secrets.png"/>